almargolis/quickdev/sphinx/docs/xsynth.rst

 Python Code
 -------------

-Python code lines are processed for character substitions.
+Python code lines are processed for character substitutions.
 Substitutions can include any valid python code.
 The substitution identifier format is '$[quote]name$'.